benknoble/Dotfiles/CONTRIBUTING.md

 **Topics**

 These are those blue tags (color #1d76db, if you're interested).
-They simply indicate that a feature or bug is part of a topic like bash, vim, or git and should likely be developed on that topic branch.
+They simply indicate that a feature or bug is part of a topic like bash, vim, or git.

 **Meta**